 Recommendations vary widely, so use the suggested ranges below as a starting point and then adjust up or down until you find the amount that works best for your metabolism.
 In their book The New Atkins for a New You, Drs.
 Westman, Phinney and Volek provide a reference chart listing protein gram recommendations based on height and gender.
 According to their guidelines, as a 5' 5" woman, I should eat between 75 and 156 grams per day of protein.
 In his book The Rosedale Diet, Dr. Rosedale recommends I eat 77 grams of protein per day based on my body measurements, but 47 grams of protein per day based on my body fat percentage.
 When I plug my personal information into this wonderful free ketocalculator I am advised to start with 78 grams of protein per day.

 So, as you can see, the recommendations for my situation are all over the map, varying from as low as 47 grams to as high as 156 grams of protein per day.
 What turned out to be true for me?
 I am a 5' 5" woman, age 55, who exercises regularly and has insulin resistance.
 In my case, when I follow a standard ketogenic diet that includes a few plant foods, I need to keep my daily protein intake between 60 and 80 grams per day in order to stay in ketosis.
-However, I was fascinated to discover that when I changed to a carnivore diet, I was able to eat about twice as much protein and still remain in ketosis.
+However, I was fascinated to discover that when I experimented with a carnivore diet, I was able to eat nearly twice as much protein and still remain in ketosis.
 This protein page applies to those following a standard keto diet, not to those following a carnivore diet.

 I recommend you calculate your ideal body weight in pounds or kilograms using this free calculator, and then use the simple formulas below to calculate your starting protein grams.